chaifeng/ufw-docker/README.md

 The public network can access all published ports whose container ports are `8080`.

 But the port `8080` of the host is still not be accessed by the public network.
+If we want to do so, execute the following command to allow the public access the port on the host separately:

+    ufw allow 8080

 Con: